 It’s such a wide area of the genre that some movies often go overlooked and never really get the attention they deserve.
 Others just get a bad rap.
 Whatever the case, here are horror comedies both scary and funny that are worth another look.

-It’s absurd and it’s definitely a B-Movie, but Frankenhooker is also kind of wonderful.
+It’s outrageous and it’s definitely a B-Movie, but Frankenhooker is also kind of wonderful.
 A young man loses the love of his life in a freak lawnmower accident.
-All that is preserved is her head, so he goes about trying to find a new body for her by assembling the rest of the pieces from the bodies of hookers.
-Of course, in trying to lure the prostitutes he needs in order to get an assemblage of body parts, he winds up creating a new strain of crystal meth that takes to the streets and winds up making him enemies with the wrong people.
-It’s an absurd comedy that never takes itself remotely seriously.
+All that is preserved is her head, so he goes about trying to find a new body for her by assembling the rest of the pieces from the bodies of sex workers.
+Of course, in trying to lure the prostitutes he needs in order to get an assemblage of body parts, he winds up creating a new strain of crystal meth that he takes to the streets, which sees him making enemies of all the wrong people.
+It’s an absurd comedy that never takes itself seriously.
 It is truly out there and delivers a surprising and delightful ending.

 Horror hostess Elvira’s first solo feature is not something that anyone expected to be such a sheer amount of fun, but it is.
 In it, Elvira inherits a mansion and goes to claim it under the notion that the estate is actually worth something.
 Instead, the horror vixen finds herself in a quaint, backwards, conservative town.
 She eventually gets them to reconsider their way of thinking and it’s all surprisingly sweet and poignant.
 Cassandra Peterson really has a chance to play Elvira as a character here, indulging her goofy personality and having moments of sincerity at the same time.

-House was a surprisingly fun and inventive take on a tired genre.
+House was a surprisingly fun and inventive take.
 But the sequel takes things even further.
 It’s an imaginative, totally absurd story about a crystal skull that opens up doorways to other worlds.
-Two friends and the corpse of a long dead distant relative have to try and keep it from falling into the wrong hands.
+Two friends and the corpse of a long-dead, distant relative have to try and keep it from falling into the wrong hands.
 Add in a swashbuckling electrician and an undead cowboy and it has just about everything you could need from an absurdly funny B-movie.

 It’s not usually classified as a horror comedy, but that’s certainly what The Texas Chainsaw Massacre 2 is, and it’s a good one at that.
 This movie is everything the first movie was not, sending it up and satirizing it but showing a great deal of respect at the same time.
 Everything about it is over-the-top, but that works well.
 Like the original, it’s very much a product of the time in which it was made.
 The Sawyer family might be even more fun to watch here and the dynamic between them is great.
 Tom Savini’s gore effects contradict the bloodless first film, but are perfectly fit for the absurd, almost slapstick style of the second.